 8. The Barceloneta

-A completely different reality from the lights of the nightclubs and the lively nightlife where you can enjoy excellent fish dishes in the many restaurants that are located here.
+A completely different reality from the lights of the nightclubs and the lively nightlife where you can enjoy excellent fish dishes in the many restaurants located here.

-The best way to visit the coast is through a walk, or maybe a bike or Segway tour.
-But if you want to treat yourself to a romantic and indelible memory, take a look at the sunset sailing tours departing from Port Vell, they will allow you to admire the area from the perspective of the sea.
+The best way to visit the coast is through a walk, bike, or Segway tour.
+But if you want to treat yourself to a romantic and indelible memory, take a look at the sunset sailing tours departing from Port Vell.
+They will allow you to admire the area from the perspective of the sea.

 9. Parc de la Ciutadella